Money Mark: Career

 In September 2006, Money Mark signed to Jack Johnson's Brushfire Records label.
 Brand New By Tomorrow, his first album with Brushfire, was released in February 2007.
 In late 2006, he opened for Gnarls Barkley at the Riviera Theatre in Chicago.
 In 2007, Money Mark and The Woodrow Jackson Orchestra recorded a cover version of Love Unlimited Orchestra's "Love's Theme" for Engine Room Recordings' compilation album Guilt by Association.
 Money Mark composed original music for the 2008 documentary film Beautiful Losers.
-Mark scored and played all instruments for HBO's first ever documentary prime time series, "Family Bond's," directed by Steve Santor.

 In 2011, he contributed the Mario C. Remix of "Tropicaliá" with Beck and Seu Jorge, and played Hammond B-3 organ on "Look Around" from the Red Hot Chili Peppers album I'm With You, as well as a version of the song "Tropical Affair" with Thalma de Freitas and João Parahyba for Red Hot Organization's most recent charitable album "Red Hot+Rio 2."
 The album is a follow-up to the 1996 "Red Hot + Rio."
 Proceeds from the sales will be donated to raise awareness and money to fight AIDS/HIV and related health and social issues.

-Mark scored the Slamdance Audience Award- winning and critically acclaimed documentary film, Getting Up: The Tempt One Story.
+Mark scored the Slamdance Audience Award-winning and critically acclaimed documentary film, Getting Up: The Tempt One Story.

-Money Mark, working with Mike McCready and Stefan Lessard, contributed to many of the tracks used in the soundtrack to the 2011 film Horrible Bosses.
+Money Mark worked alongside Mike McCready and Stefan Lessard and contributed to many of the tracks used in the soundtrack to the 2011 film, Horrible Bosses.

 He performed in 2011 with Karen O on her pop opera Stop the Virgens.

-Over the course of his career, Mark has done recording sessions with the Rolling Stones, Iggy Pop, Nile Rodgers, Yoko Ono, Carlos Santana, Lee Scratch Perry, and Jorge Ben, Dangermouse, Moby, Mixmaster Mike, the Yeah Yeah Yeahs, Red Hot Chili Peppers, Seu Jorge, Jack Johnson, The Mars Volta.
+Over the course of his career, Mark has done recording sessions with the Rolling Stones, Iggy Pop, Nile Rodgers, Yoko Ono, Carlos Santana, Lee Scratch Perry, Jorge Ben, Dangermouse, Moby, Mixmaster Mike, the Yeah Yeah Yeahs, Red Hot Chili Peppers, Seu Jorge, Jack Johnson, and The Mars Volta.

 He was a regular guest on DVDASA, a podcast hosted by David Choe and Asa Akira.
-He is also part of the band Mangchi with David Choe and Steven Lee.
+He is also part of the band, Mangchi, with David Choe and Steven Lee.

 In the spring of 2016, it was announced that Money Mark would be touring with The Claypool Lennon Delirium, a collaboration between Les Claypool and Sean Lennon.
-From the Prawn Song Newsletter, "Les Claypool and Sean Lennon’s newly formed band The Claypool Lennon Delirium will hit the road this summer for an extensive tour of the United States.
+From the Prawn Song Newsletter, "Les Claypool and Sean Lennon’s newly formed band, The Claypool Lennon Delirium, will hit the road this summer for an extensive tour of the United States.
 Rounding out the band with Les and Sean will be Money Mark on keyboards and Paulo Baldi on drums.
 In addition to playing Bonnaroo, Vertex and Peach festivals, The Claypool Lennon Delirium will play a number of headline shows across the country."

 On July 31, 2020, he was featured on Linkin Park frontman Mike Shinoda’s third studio album, Dropped Frames, Vol. 2, on the track “Isolation Bird.”

+In 2021, talent manager Tamayu Takayama connected Money Mark with the Japanese girl group Atarashii Gakko.
+He co-wrote and produced songs on their SNACKTIME EP, their debut on the 88rising label, and their 2024 album AG!
+Calling.
+He is credited with spurring the evolution of the group's sound and image.